joshdirkx/lambda-rs/README.md

-# Deploying a Rust Lambda Function
+# Rust Lambda Function Example

-This repository contains an AWS Lambda function written in Rust, designed to be deployed as a Docker image.
-The function processes incoming events and returns a simple response.
+This repository provides an example on how to create an AWS Lambda Function using Rust and Docker.